ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>--zone <em>ZONE</em></code></dt>
-<dd>Enter the zone where you want to list your private and public VLANs.
-This value is required.
+<dd>Required: Enter the zone where you want to list your private and public VLANs.
 To see available zones, run `ibmcloud oc zone ls`.</dd>

 <dt><code>--all</code></dt>
 <dd>Lists all available VLANs.
 By default VLANs are filtered to show only those VLANs that are valid.
 To be valid, a VLAN must be associated with infrastructure that can host a worker with local disk storage.</dd>

 <dt><code>--output json</code></dt>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: